NetOpWibby/DSGN/resume/index.md

 ### The Internet

-Seriously.
+I am being serious here.

 I *did* go to college for Software Engineering, but a series of unfortunate events forced me to leave so I taught myself design and code.
 Thank goodness the Internet exists.

 *Timeframe:*
 April 2007 — Present